initstring/RTAP/docs/getting-started.md

   - Log Sources.
 Examples: Sysmon, Windows Event Logs, etc. These are used for recording attribution outcomes.
 - Optional:
   - Threat Actors.
 You can enter them manually or use the import option to pull in techniques directly from MITRE ATT&CK.
-  - Crown Jewels.
-Examples: Production DB, Source Code Repo, etc.
+  - Targets.
+Examples: Production DB, Source Code Repo, employee credentials, etc. Mark the ones that are crown jewels so analytics continue to highlight them.
   - Tags.
 Examples: Stealth, Purple Team, etc. These can be applied to operations and used for filtering lists analytics.

 <p align="center">